BjorneEk/plotter/README.md

 |MOUSE             |       translate         |
 |MOUSE + SHIFT     |        rotate           |
 | scroll wheel     |      zoom/scale         |

 ---

+## **Input format**

+the format for the input file is floats separated by a delimitor.
+The default delimitor is ',' and spaces between entries are ignored.
+The values are in ´X, Y, Z´ order, and files ending with an incomplete coordinate will have it snipped of for example the input: ´1.0, 2.0, 3.0, 4.0, 5.0´ is read as a single coordinate (1.0, 2.0, 3.0) since the last one is incomplete

+---
 <img alt="lang" src="https://img.shields.io/github/languages/top/bjorneek/plotter"/>